 - Dying, usually represented by a dying Eland; and

-- Lastly, the spiritual world represented by flying people and buck.
+- Lastly, the spiritual world is represented by flying people and bucks.

-The San believed that their Shamans could communicate with their ancestral spirits and at the same time merge with animals such as Eland (“Anthropomorphism”).
+The San believed that their Shamans could communicate with their ancestral spirits and, at the same time, merge with animals such as Eland (“Anthropomorphism”).
 Humans that combine with spiritual creatures – “Therianthropes”.
-One theory is that Shamans paintings are very often, portraits of their experiences as “Therianthropes”.
+One theory is that Shamans’ paintings often portray their experiences as “Therianthropes”.
 They also represented their experiences as being elongated beings.